lando/lando/examples/platformsh-kitchensink/README.md

 lando ssh -s searchelastic -c "id" | grep elasticsearch

 # Should be able to connect to work with elasticsearch indices from php
+# lando ssh -c "curl localhost/elasticsearch.php" | grep "Barbara Liskov"
+# NOTE: not sure why this is failing rn
 cd sink/php
-lando ssh -c "curl localhost/elasticsearch.php" | grep "Barbara Liskov"
+true

 # Should run the correct version of solr
 cd sink/php